jsime/robobot/README.md

 # RoboBot

-Pluggable IRC bot written in Perl and using an S-Expression syntax for user interaction.
+Pluggable chatbot written in Perl and using an S-Expression syntax for user interaction.

 ## Example